 A student’s diabetes management plan is an essential document that will guide how schools can support students to learn and participate fully in their school experience.
 It is also a critically important aspect of ensuring the school complies with key legal obligations (see Diabetes Management Plan).

-The diabetes management plan will usually be developed by the student’s diabetes treating team in collaboration with the student and their family.
+The diabetes management plan will usually be developed by the student’s clinical treating team in collaboration with the student and their family.
 A student’s diabetes management plan will outline their monitoring, insulin and daily type 1 diabetes management needs while at school.
 The plan should provide schools with clear information about when a student requires supervision or support with key tasks, such as checking their blood glucose or taking their insulin at school.

 Diabetes management plans will differ in format and detail depending on the state or territory.
 In some states, schools are also required to develop a separate school health care plan.
 These plans do not replace the student’s diabetes management plan but provide more detail about what actions and adjustments a school will put in place to support a student with type 1 diabetes.